Home · Blog

 The feature treadmill

 This isn't a failure of any specific app.
 It's an inevitable consequence of optimizing for retrieval in a domain where retrieval isn't the core job.
+Software engineers have a name for this pattern: YAGNI (You Aren't Gonna Need It).
+Most features added "just in case" create more cost than value.

 The more retrieval power you add, the more organizational overhead you create.
 The more overhead, the more friction at capture time.
 The more friction, the less you actually capture.